laravel/docs/controllers.md

 When an incoming request matches the specified route URI, the `show` method on the `App\Http\Controllers\UserController` class will be invoked and the route parameters will be passed to the method.

 > [!NOTE]
 > Controllers are not **required** to extend a base class.
-However, you will not have access to convenient features such as the `middleware` and `authorize` methods.
+However, it is sometimes convenient to extend a base controller class that contains methods that should be shared across all of your controllers.

 <a name="single-action-controllers"></a>
 ### Single Action Controllers